-Annette Danto is a filmmaker, author and Chair of the Feirstein Graduate School of Cinema and the Brooklyn College Undergraduate Film Department.
+Annette Danto is a filmmaker, author and Chair of the Brooklyn College Undergraduate Film Department.
+She is the former Chair of the Feirstein Graduate School of Cinema (8/21 - 1/23).
 Her award winning films have exhibited nationally and internationally, and have screened at film festivals throughout the world.
 Annette Danto is Co-Author of Think/Point/Shoot, (Routledge 2016). https://www.routledge.com/Think-Point-Shoot-Media-Ethics-Technology-and-Global-Change/Danto-Hashmi-Isabel/p/book/9781138847965 The book is about ethics for media-makers.
 It is divided into preproduction, production, post production and distribution - and is specifically written for all who make movies, documentaries, narratives and new media.
 A must read for media/communication/journalism students.

 Danto's documentaries are distributed through Forward In Time https://www.forwardintime.com/ Earlier fiction films were distributed through Filmmakers Library.
 Annette Danto has been a professor at Brooklyn College, CUNY, Film Department since 1997.
 She is the founding director of the Brooklyn College India: Documentary Production Program http://studyabroad.brooklyn.cuny.edu/india/Welcome.html, Brooklyn College Documentary Production in Bangor, Wales (2018), and Cuba: Smartphone Documentary Workshop (2019).
 She is a three-time awarded Fulbright Scholar in Filmmaking, and a twice awarded Tow Faculty Fellow.
 Recent guest lectures include: British Film Institute (2015), Bangor University, Wales (2015), Daniel Pearl Film Festival (2015).